prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Delta metrics will be filtered out from metrics being federated.
 If the current value of the delta series is exposed directly, data can be incorrectly collected if the ingestion interval is not the same as the scrape interval for the federate endpoint.
 The alternative is to convert the delta metric to a cumulative one, which has issues detailed above.

-### Handling missing StartTimeUnixNano

-StartTimeUnixNano is optional in the OTEL spec.
-To ensure compatibility with the OTEL spec, this case should be supported.
-Also note that before implementing CT-per-sample, every sample will be missing StartTimeUnixNano.

-For functions that require an interval to operate (e.g. `rate()`/`increase()`), assume the spacing between samples is the ingestion interval when StartTimeUnixNano is missing.

 ### Querying deltas

 *Note: this section likely needs the most discussion.
 I'm not 100% about the proposal because of issues guessing the start and end of series.
 The main alternatives can be found in [Querying deltas alternatives](#querying-deltas-alternatives), and a more detailed doc with additional context and options is [here](https://docs.google.com/document/d/15ujTAWK11xXP3D-EuqEWTsxWiAlbBQ5NSMloFyF93Ug/edit?tab=t.3zt1m2ezcl1s).*

 `rate()` and `increase()` will be extended to support delta metrics too.
-If the `__type__` starts with `delta_`, execute delta-specific logic instead of the current cumulative logic.
-For consistenct, the delta-specific logic will keep the intention of the rate/increase functions - that is, estimate the rate/increase over the selected range given the samples in the range, extrapolating if the samples do not align with the start and end of the range.
+If the `__temporality__` is `delta`, execute delta-specific logic instead of the current cumulative logic.
+For consistency, the delta-specific logic will keep the intention of the rate/increase functions - that is, estimate the rate/increase over the selected range given the samples in the range, extrapolating if the samples do not align with the start and end of the range.

 `irate()` will also be extended to support delta metrics.